mglunafh/some-rogue-like/docs/backlog.md

   * create classes for Map: Room, Corridor
   * create classes for random events in a corridor and a room: bag, bookshelf, trap, enemies
 * A bunch of other scale parameters in addition to HP: stress, mana, stamina/fatigue
-* Create a specification for the different stages of what features the game consists of.
+* Create a specification (concept document, design document) of the game at the different stages of development, what features it consists of.